Man in financial sector working on mobile device and laptop. Image courtesy of Shutterstock.

-3. Scattered systems =lacking ability to discover and retrieve record
+3. Scattered systems = lacking ability to discover and retrieve records (including Physical Records)

-From the inbox to local files, the data that SEC 17a-4 demands be retained can come from one of many different systems.
+From the inbox to local file networks, the data that SEC 17a-4 demands be retained can come from one of many different systems.
 Section 17a-4(j) necessitates the ability to discover and retrieve these records.
 However, records can get lost across various systems, since not all content is known and/or discoverable without the proper tools.
-Not being able to search and access content poses a massive risk in noncompliance.
+Not being able to search and access content poses a massive risk of non-compliance.

-Another challenge can arise with properly storing and retaining physical office records for the necessary two years outlined by SEC17a-4(l).
+Another challenge can arise with properly storing and retaining physical office records for the necessary two years, which is outlined in SEC17a-4(l).

 4. Pass audits to avoid penalties

 As discussed in the prior section, consequences of regulation breach are substantial.
-To avoid fines, loss of certification, loss of credibility, and bad press, organizations must be able to conduct periodic internal and external audits with FINRA to prove that they are SEC-compliant.
+To avoid fines, loss of certification, loss of credibility, and damaging press coverage, organizations must be able to conduct periodic internal and external audits with FINRA to prove that they are SEC-compliant.

-Addressing the four challenges to ensure SEC 17a-4 compliance
+How to overcome the four challenges and ensure SEC 17a-4 compliance

-Using a tool like Collabspace, a cloud compliance solution, will not only ensure that compliance is met, but will optimize eDiscovery and offer content review and audit features.
+Using a tool like Collabspace, a cloud content management solution, will not only ensure that compliance is met, but will optimize eDiscovery and offer content review and audit features.
 By using Collabspace, organizations will have...

 1. Automated retention and disposition of all record types to ensure SEC 17a-4 compliance

-All Collabspace products use a data lake approach to records management, meaning that data is automatically streamed from your go-to content sources into a unified cloud repository.
+All Collabspace products use a data lake approach to records management, meaning that data is automatically streamed from go-to content sources into a unified cloud repository.
 Being able to back up and retain all your information ensures not only SEC 17a-4 compliance, but overall security while giving you a full picture of your organizational data as a whole.

 2. WORM Storage to prevent alteration

 Collabspace WORM storage also ensures that recovering data is quick and seamless in the event of accidental deletion or any another incident in the original repositories.

 3. Unified content discovery and export capabilities